25B Information Technology Specialist

 Resolved critical network downtime with granted system administrator permissions to allow mission capability in KFAB.
 Resolution restored critical VOIP, NIPR/SIPR workstations, network switches, and SNAP terminal.

 PFC Boles was required to be the primary FO for his PLT even though it was his first training rotation.
 His knowledge and ability as an FO allowed his PLT to maneuver freely during live fires and complete their mission.
-Though being in a position well above his pay grade, PFC Boles show ability and poise needed to be a primary FO in the future, while out performing some of his peers.
+Though being in a position well above his pay grade, PFC Boles showed ability and poise needed to be a primary FO in the future, while out performing some of his peers.

 SGT GARCIA, OPERATED AS THE GATES NCOIC DURING THE MISSION IN THE NETHERLANDS.
 SHE ENSURED UNIT DEPLOYMENT LIST (UDL) UPDATES WERE DONE CORRECTLY ENSURING THE PROPER BOOKING FOR ALL CARGO.
 THIS MINIMIZED THE OVERALL COST AS LESS SPACE WAS BOOKED FOR THE VESSEL.
 SGT GARCIA ALSO ENSURED ALL 1,345 PIECES OF CARGO WERE LOADED AND ZERO WERE FRUSTRATED AT THE PORT WHICH REDUCED THE COST FOR THE MILITARY SURFACE DEPLOYMENT AND DISTRIBUTION COMMAND (SDDC).